jbiehl88/gitLabDelBranch/README.md

 - Adjust the number found in the THRESHOLD variable (currently set to days=7) to your preference.
 - Finally, run the script and you can check your projects and notice your old branches have been removed!

-That is all that is currently available to this project.
+That is all that is currently available for this project.
 Soon to come, automating the script to run on a scheduled time.